Android OS images use cryptographic signatures in two places:

 To generate a release image, use:

-as input and produces a new target-files .zip in which all the .apks have
+.zip as input and produces a new target-files

 Signing OTA packagesA signed target-files zip can be converted into a signed OTA update zip using the following procedure:

 ./build/make/tools/releasetools/ota_from_target_files \ --key_mapping ~/.android-certs/releasekey \ signed-target_files.zip \ signed-ota_update.zip